Through the desert with Palestinian mountain bikers from Bethlehem

 We stand three hundred metres above sea level and look out over the immense plain three hundred metres below.

-Shortly after, the dream gives way to reality: we have no choice but to climb down the cliffs.
+Soon after, reality hits: we have no choice but to climb down the cliffs.
 We cover the next five kilometres in two hours, climbing and scrambling with the mountain bikes on our backs.

-Finally at the bottom of the plain, near what looks like a biblical bramble bush, Anas sits down.
-He takes off his bike helmet, loosens his hair and rolls a cigarette.
-He looks up, at the summit where we stood two hours earlier.
+Finally, at the bottom of the plain, near what looks like a biblical blackberry bush, Anas sits down.
+He takes off his helmet, lets his hair down and rolls himself a cigarette.
+He looks up at the summit where we stood two hours earlier.

-It is dark by now and we are barely six kilometres away from Massada.
+It is now dark and we are barely six kilometres from Massada.
 But we are grateful for the ordinary tarmac of Israel’s Route 90.
 Anas kneels down and kisses the ground.
-‘We tried and didn’t give up,’ he says.
-‘And after all, we are at the lowest point on earth.’
+‘We tried and we didn’t give up,’ he says.
+‘After all, we are at the lowest point on earth.’

 © Pieter Stockmans

 The journey, not the destination.
 The reality, not the myth.
-This group of daring Palestinians enjoyed sport, nature and freedom.
-And yet their act is also automatically political, because freedom is not to be taken for granted but to be seized against restrictive rules of occupation.
+This group of courageous Palestinians enjoyed sport, nature and freedom.
+And yet their act is also automatically political, because freedom is not to be taken for granted, but to be seized in the face of restrictive occupation rules.

-Route 90 is the longest road built by Israel across the country from north to south: from the northern border near Lebanon and the Sea of Galilee, along the Jordan Valley and the Dead Sea in occupied Palestine, along the Arava Valley in the Negev Desert to Eilat on the Red Sea.
+Route 90 is the longest road Israel has built across the country from north to south: from the northern border near Lebanon and the Sea of Galilee, along the Jordan Valley and the Dead Sea in occupied Palestine, along the Arava Valley in the Negev desert to Eilat on the Red Sea.

 ‘My family has been rooted in this country for centuries, and someone from another country comes here to control me.’

-Via this road, we will re-enter occupied Palestine from Israel.
-Again, I expect the military checkpoint on the Green Line.
-But when I open Google Maps after two tough climbs — below sea level, as if climbing up mountains on the ocean floor — I see that I am long back in occupied Palestine.
-There was no checkpoint to be seen at the border.
+This road will take us from Israel back into occupied Palestine.
+Again I expected to find the military checkpoint at the Green Line.
+But when I open Google Maps after two tough climbs — below sea level, as if climbing mountains on the ocean floor — I see that I am long back in occupied Palestine.
+There was no checkpoint at the border.

 Finally, 330 metres below sea level, I arrive at the Israeli military checkpoint.
-It is manned by one young girl with a rifle.
+It is manned by a young girl with a rifle.
 The others are far behind.

-Our driver Mohammed is waiting on the other side of the checkpoint.
+Our driver, Mohammed, is waiting on the other side of the checkpoint.
 He calls Anas, who turns out to have a flat tyre.
-Mohammed is not allowed to go pick him up because his Palestinian license plate does not allow him to go to the other side of the checkpoint, yet we are — on both sides of the checkpoint — in occupied Palestine.
+Mohammed is not allowed to pick him up because his Palestinian licence plate does not allow him to cross the checkpoint, but we are — on both sides of the checkpoint — in occupied Palestine.

 © Pieter Stockmans